MirrorBench: A Benchmark to Evaluate Conversational User-Proxy Agents for Human-Likeness: Experiments Results

 We evaluate multiple user-proxy LLMs across four diverse conversational datasets, ChatbotArena, ClariQ, OASST1, and QULAC, to quantify human-likeness using both lexical-diversity and LLM-judge realism metrics.
 Concretely, we report \textsc{MATTR}, \textsc{Yule’s $K$}, and \textsc{HD-D} (human-anchored \(z\)-scores), together with three judge-metrics \textsc{GTEval}, \textsc{PI}, and \textsc{RNR}.
 Our experiments (i) measure how closely different proxy architectures reproduce human user behavior, (ii) assess the reliability and calibration of LLM-as-judge metrics, and (iii) characterize computational cost, latency, and throughput under large-scale runs.

-We compare five LLMs as user proxies: GPT-4o \cite{hurst2024gpt}, GPT-5 \cite{openai_gpt5_system_card_2025_tr}, GPT-OSS-120B \cite{openai2025gptoss120bgptoss20bmodel}, Claude-4-Sonnet \cite{anthropic_claude4_system_card_2025_tr}, and Gemini-2.5-Pro \cite{comanici2025gemini25pushingfrontier}.
+We compare six LLMs as user proxies: GPT-4o \cite{hurst2024gpt}, GPT-5 \cite{openai_gpt5_system_card_2025_tr}, GPT-OSS-120B \cite{openai2025gptoss120bgptoss20bmodel}, Claude-4-Sonnet \cite{anthropic_claude4_system_card_2025_tr}, Gemini-2.5-Pro \cite{comanici2025gemini25pushingfrontier}, and a specialized open-source user-simulation proxy (USP) based on LLaMA \cite{wang-etal-2025-know}.
 Unless otherwise noted, the assistant is fixed to GPT-4o and the judge to Claude-4-Sonnet for all primary results, enabling apples-to-apples comparisons across proxies.
 All the evaluations are performed with a single seed (unless otherwise specified), and we report aggregated scores with 95\% confidence intervals.
 Judge scores are calibrated, and we include a human correlation check to validate judge trends.
 We also analyze fine-grained telemetry to make cost/performance trade-offs explicit.